Tutorial 3: Getting information out

 q.to_csv(export_path)

 The CSV file generated will then be ready to open in other programs or in R for data analysis.
-You can see a full version of the script, as well as expected output when run on the ‘LibriSpeech-subset’ corpora.
+You can see a full version of the script, as well as expected output when run on the ‘LibriSpeech-subset’ corpus.

 Next steps